If you need personal data protected - for example your address and other contact information in Sweden - you can request

 Protected address only

 This type of protection covers just your address.
 One thing to consider is that the name of the university at which you're studying can indicate where you're located, even if your address is protected in the admissions system.
-If this is not enough protection for your needs, you should instead choose full privacy protection.
+If this isn't enough protection for your needs, you should instead choose full privacy protection.

 If you only need to protect your address, you can use Universityadmissions.se and Antagning.se for application to university studies.